 Sign up for The Brief, our daily newsletter that keeps readers up to speed on the most essential Texas news.

-It’s been more than 10 months since the first COVID-19 vaccines became available in the United States.
-Almost 53% of Texans have been fully vaccinated against the virus and, despite two spikes in cases and hospitalizations this year — the first during the winter months and the second triggered by the highly contagious delta variant during the summer — the vaccination effort has been pivotal in mitigating the pandemic.
+It’s been a year since the first COVID-19 vaccines became available in the United States.
+More than half of all Texans have been fully vaccinated against the virus and, despite several spikes in cases and hospitalizations last year, the vaccination effort has been pivotal in mitigating the pandemic.

-So far, 1.3 million Texans have received a booster shot, and although the inoculated may feel some loyalty toward the COVID-19 vaccine they first received — the two-shot Pfizer and Moderna vaccines or the one-shot Johnson & Johnson vaccine — recent FDA authorization has allowed for some mixing and matching when it comes to booster shots.
+So far, more than 2 million Texans have received a booster shot, and although the inoculated may feel some loyalty toward the COVID-19 vaccine they first received — the two-shot Pfizer and Moderna vaccines or the one-shot Johnson & Johnson vaccine — the FDA has allowed for some mixing and matching when it comes to booster shots.